How do you control stress while at work?

 The need for control covers our basics such as food, shelter, and our social connections.
 Even our health can be impacted by the need for control, to the point where we often hear very ill people say that their disease is bad enough, but not being able to control it, is even harder to deal with.

-When we can’t completely control something, then we can use trust, routines and rules to help us with a sense of control.
-We trust authority figures to keep us safe and make the right decisions.
+When we can’t completely predict something, then we can use trust, routines and rules to help us with how to control stress.
+We can trust authority figures to keep us safe and make the right decisions.
 We can also trust in a ‘higher’ power.
-Routines and rules help to keep things more predictable.
+Routines and rules help to keep things more predictable when looking for how to control stress at work.

-Beverly’s Hot Tips For Celebrating I Am In Control Day:
+Beverly’s Hot Tips On How To Build Resilience and Celebrating I Am In Control Day:

 - Take a deep breath and relax.
 The stress response can be fought by inducing the relaxation response.
 Being relaxed will help you implement the other suggestions.

 - Assess the situation.
 Gather the facts.
-Sometimes just having all of the information about what you are facing can help you to feel more in control.
+Sometimes just having all of the information about what you are facing can help you to feel like you have more influence.
 Be sure that you are not over-exaggerating the situation.

 - Next, ask yourself what you can do to problem solve the situation?
-What choices can you make that will help you resolve this?
+What choices can you make that will help you resolve this and give you the right strategies on on to control stress at work?

 - Are their routines that you can put into place that will help to make things more efficient or effective?